 TGad Editor: Modify P332L27-P333L1-3 as follows:

 the time remaining until the end of the ISS or the end of the current allocation, whichever is earlier.
-If the ISS is initiated in a CBAP and the initiator has the responder’s DMG Capabilities element which includes the value of the Total Number of Sectors field, the Duration field shall be set to the time remaining until the end of the RSS.

 Timeout for responses to Transmit Beam Tracking request

 There is not timeout for transmitting the response to a beam tracking request.